ReadAlongs/Studio-Web/packages/web-component/readme.md

 By defaults the image assets will be resolved to ```.\assets\``` relative to the index.html file.
 You can override this behaviour by using this attribute on the component ```use-assets-folder="false"```.
-The web component will not longer resolve url to the **assets** folder when this attribute is present.
+The web component will no longer resolve url to the **assets** folder when this attribute is present.

 ## CSS customization